ebi-gene-expression-group/atlas-anndata/README.md

 ### 0. Install this package

 This repository contains a python packages which should be used to facilitate production of a bundle.
-We'll get it on PyPi/ Conda soon, for now install like:
+Install it from PyPi like:

 ```
-git clone git@github.com:ebi-gene-expression-group/atlas-anndata.git
-cd atlas-anndata
-pip install .
+pip install atlas-anndata
 ```

 ### 1. Produce a YAML format annData description file